Eyeglasses and Contact Lenses

 Photograph used by permission of the National Eye Institute, National Institutes of Health

 If old enough, let your child play an active role in choosing his or her own glasses.
 The following are features to consider when buying eyeglasses for children:

-Shatterproof and impact resistant lenses, especially for children who participate in sport activities
+Shatterproof and impact resistant lenses, especially for children who play sports.

 Scratch-resistant coating on the lenses

 Spring-loaded frames that are less likely to be bent or warped

 Silicone nose pads that prevent glasses from slipping

 Cable temples (ear pieces that wrap around the ear) are recommended in children under four years.
 Straps may also be recommended to hold the glasses in place.

 Facts about contact lenses

 About 24 million Americans wear contact lenses, 80 percent of whom wear daily wear soft lenses.
 In general, there are two types of contact lenses in use, including the following: